alenaifuino/dev-notes/git/git.md

 * `git merge <branch-name>` merge the branch
 * `git branch -d <branch-name>` delete the topic branch

-## Excluding files
+## Ignoring files

-Create a .gitignore file, which should include all files and directories that shouldn't be committed to the repository
+Create a .gitignore file.
+It should include all files and directories that won't be tracked for changes
 ```shell
 $ echo "<filename(s)>" >> .gitignore
 ```

+## GitHub Pages

+GitHub Pages is a feature of GitHub which allows for a repository to be deployed to the internet.

+* Simply scroll to GitHub Pages under Settings, select the master branch, and click save.
+* By default, the repository will be deployed to username.github.io/repository.
+* GitHub Pages is automatically updated when the repository is updated.